Skip to Content

 Noise-induced hearing loss (NIHL) is an increasingly common condition affecting millions worldwide.
 Imagine leaving a loud concert with your ears ringing and struggling to hear conversations clearly the next day.
 This temporary experience can become permanent with repeated exposure to loud noises.

 Noise-induced hearing loss occurs when exposure to loud sounds causes damage to the inner ear, specifically the hair cells within the cochlea.
-Loud noises can overstimulate and damage the hair cells in the cochlea.
+Loud noises can overstimulate and damage these hair cells.

 Unlike other cells in the body, hair cells in the inner ear do not regenerate, meaning any damage is permanent.
 Repeated exposure to high-decibel sounds accelerates the loss of these cells, leading to hearing impairment.